🌍 Musical journey in music

 • Reduction of stress and anxiety

-Improved concentration and creativity
+Improvement of concentration and creativity

 🧘♀️ Meditation accompanied by sounds

-Practiced regularly, it allows you to:
+Practiced regularly, it allows for:

 • Calm the mind and reduce the flow of thoughts

-• Developing mindfulness and inner serenity
+• Develop mindfulness and inner serenity

 • Strengthen the connection between body and mind